jaredtritz/jsonsails-readthedocs/source/concepts/permissions.rst

 their email address.

-Permission requests can be reviewed either from the setup page of the including object, or on the requests page which aggregates all requests made by the authenticated user.
-Permission approvals can be granted either from the setup page for the object being included, or from the approvals page which aggregates all requested for objects owned by the authenticated user.
+Permission requests can be reviewed either from the setup page of the including object, or on the buying page which aggregates all requests made by the authenticated user.
+Permission approvals can be granted either from the setup page for the object being included, or from the selling page which aggregates all requested for objects owned by the authenticated user.

 .. _`ufile-writing-permission`: